alissondias99/alissondias99/README.md

-## Olá, me chamo ALisson Dias
+## Hello, my name is ALisson Dias
--  Estou procurando vagas de emprego e(ou) estágios.
+-  I'm looking for jobs or intershps opportunites
-- Tenho conhecimento de desenvolvimento web com HTML, CSS, Javascript e PHP.
+- I have already developed some web applications using HTML, CSS, JavaScript, and PHP
-- Me aprofudando atualmente em Python, Java e C.
+- Nowdays I'm laerning Python, Java and C.

 <div align="center">
   <a href="https://github.com/alissondias99">